University of Wisconsin–Madison: Establishment

+Late 19th century

+Female students were first admitted to the University of Wisconsin during the American Civil War in 1863.
+The Wisconsin State Legislature formally designated the university as the Wisconsin land-grant institution in 1866.
+In 1875, William Smith Noland became the first known African-American to graduate from the university.

+Science Hall was constructed in 1888 as one of the world's first buildings to use I-beams.
+On April 4, 1892, the first edition of the student-run The Daily Cardinal was published.
+In 1894 an unsuccessful attempt was made by Oliver Elwin Wells, Superintendent of Public Instruction of Wisconsin to expel Richard T. Ely from his chair of director of the School of Economics, Political Science, and History at Wisconsin for purportedly teaching socialistic doctrines.
+This effort failed, with the Wisconsin state Board of Regents issuing a ringing proclamation in favor of academic freedom, acknowledging the necessity for freely "sifting and winnowing" among competing claims of truth.

-The Wisconsin Idea
+Early 20th century and the Wisconsin Idea

-Research, teaching, and service at the UW is influenced by a tradition known as "the Wisconsin Idea", first articulated by UW–Madison President Charles Van Hise in 1904, when he declared "I shall never be content until the beneficent influence of the University reaches every home in the state."
+Research, teaching, and service at the UW is influenced by a tradition known as the "Wisconsin Idea", first articulated by UW–Madison President Charles Van Hise in 1904, when he declared "I shall never be content until the beneficent influence of the University reaches every home in the state."
 The Wisconsin Idea holds that the boundaries of the university should be the boundaries of the state, and that the research conducted at UW–Madison should be applied to solve problems and improve health, quality of life, the environment, and agriculture for all citizens of the state.
 The Wisconsin Idea permeates the university's work and helps forge close working relationships among university faculty and students, and the state's industries and government.
 Based in Wisconsin's populist history, the Wisconsin Idea continues to inspire the work of the faculty, staff, and students who aim to solve real-world problems by working together across disciplines and demographics.